 D.C.
 Family and Sick Leave Law

 Washington D.C. has passed its own paid sick leave law that provides accrued sick leave benefits to many employees in the capital.
-Unfortunately, the law is somewhat complicated in the details.
-Below is a summary of key provisions, including who qualifies for leave, the various benefits that apply to different sizes of employers, and more.
+Unfortunately, the law is somewhat complicated in its details.
+Below is a summary of key provisions, including who qualifies for leave, the various benefits that apply to employers of different sizes, and more.

-The law defines "employer" as "any entity that directly or indirectly employs or exercises control over a worker's wages, hours, or working conditions."
-This means temporary and contract workers are also covered, not just those permanently employed by the company.
+The law defines an "employer" as "any entity that directly or indirectly employs or exercises control over a worker's wages, hours, or working conditions."
+This means temporary and contract workers are also covered, not just those workers who are permanently employed by a company.

-An "employee" means anyone whose wages, hours, or working conditions are controlled by another entity.
-This other entity typically is an "employer," but even contractors and temporary workers -- who are not technically employees of the company -- are considered "employees" under D.C.'s leave law.
+An "employee" is anyone whose wages, hours, or working conditions are controlled by another entity.
+This other entity typically is an "employer," but even contractors and temporary workers — who are not technically employees of the company — are considered "employees" under D.C.'s leave law.

 The 12-month and/or 1,000-hour threshold for family and medical leave coverage was eliminated through a 2014 amendment, which means employees begin accruing leave on their first day of work.
 In addition, the amendment expands coverage to tipped workers (such as bartenders and wait staff).

 D.C.'s sick leave law, however, specifically excludes the following types of workers:

 - Independent contractors who chooses to participate in a premium pay program

 - Students who chooses to participate in a premium pay program

 - Health care workers who choose to participate in a premium pay program

 - Employees in the construction industry who are covered by a bona fide collective bargaining agreement that clearly and unambiguously waives the paid leave requirements